obieezy/codepath-prework/README.md

 ## Notes

 I had trouble trying to navigate the tools to create the app.
 I had to read closely to make sure I followed through the instructions properly.
 I was also dragging the storyboard to the wrong part of the "ViewController" class.
 I was trying to figure it out, so I had to re-do it 2 times to get it right.
-Nevertheless, I enjoyed doing this project and hope to do way more with Swift!
+Nevertheless, I enjoyed doing this project and hope to code way more with Swift!

 ## License